specilaist/portfolioReact/README.md

 # Eban's Portfolio React

+## The Issue
+* Needing a functional website that displays my comprehension of market technologies and languages like React and CSS.
+* Has to display completed projects that convey experience along with best practices.
+* Allows prospective employers and collaborators an organized platform to contact me and see my work.

+## Organization
+* This will be a React based website that has three pages to show Projects, information About Me, and ways for people to Contact Me.
+I am using React Router DOM to organize the pages.
+A card component is rendering the project cards using the map funtion.
+Visitor information and comments can be logged on a server and sent to my email.

 # My Steps
    * Making the Nav Bar was pretty easy because I copied the form from the Bootstrap website.
       * I entered "Eban's Info" as the main Navbar title